AUAShen/vConv/demo.md

 # A motif discovery demo of vConv-based model

+vConv is a novel convolutional layer, which can replace the classic conv layer.
 Here we provide a demo of vConv's application in motif discovery using chipseq peak data as input.
 The input file is in fasta format, each reads is a peak sequence identified from chipseq experiment.
 The demo will train the model and output model's parameters and the extract motifs.

 # Folder structure: